kaiosilveira/hacker-rank-challenges/bill-division/README.md

   end
 ```

-Then, the resulting expression for `T` is:
+Then, the resulting expression for $T$ is:

 - $T = O(1) + n.O(1) + O(1) + O(1) + O(1) + O(1) + O(1)$